sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 {% endraw %}
 {% endhighlight %}

-Now, when clicking the button, we'll send a "SWITCH" event to the service.
-When the current state is "rendered", it transitions to "raw", and vice versa.
+Now, when clicking the button, we'll send a `SWITCH` event to the service.
+When the current state is `rendered`, it transitions to `raw`, and vice versa.
 As a result, the UI toggles between rendered Markdown and raw HTML.

 Great!
 What about creating a focus mode now, and allowing the user to fully collapse the preview? **This is where [nested states][xstate:hierarchical]{:target="_blank", :rel="noopener"} and statecharts come into play.**